 Directions

-- Prepare the Puff Pastry: Roll out the sheet of puff pastry on a lightly floured surface.
-Cut the pastry into 2-inch squares.
+- Prep Pastry: Roll out the puff pastry on a lightly floured surface.
+Cut into 2-inch squares.

-- Assemble the Bites: Place a cube of brie and a spoonful of cranberry sauce in the center of each pastry square.
-Fold the corners of the pastry over the filling, pinching them to seal.
+- Fill Cups: Put a brie cube and a spoonful of cranberry sauce in each square.
+Fold corners up and pinch to seal.

-- Baking Process: Arrange the bites on a parchment-lined baking sheet and bake for 15-20 minutes or until the pastry is puffed and golden brown.
+- Bake: Place on a parchment-lined baking sheet and bake 15–20 minutes, until puffy and golden.

 Serving and Pairing Suggestions